A4. Global biodiversity impacts of UK economic activity / sustainable consumption

 Indicator description

 The full methodology for this indicator can be found in the technical documentation.
-This indicator is being published as an experimental statistic in order to facilitate user involvement in its development – information on how the underlying data have been obtained and how the indicator has been prepared is available in the technical documentation.
+This indicator is being published as an official statistic in development to facilitate user involvement in its development – information on how the underlying data have been obtained and how the indicator has been prepared is available in the technical documentation.
 We would welcome any feedback, particularly on the usefulness and value of these statistics, via enviro.statistics@defra.gov.uk.

 Water consumption was estimated from the Water Footprint Network.
 To account for water scarcity in regions of production, blue (irrigated) water consumption was scaled by water availability in a region after human and aquatic ecosystem demand has been met, using conversion factors sourced from Boulay et al. (2018).
 Positive change would be represented by a reduction in scarcity-weighted blue water use.